 How Florida’s Statute of Limitations Affects Your West Palm Beach Car Accident Case

-By consulting our team at your earliest convenience, we can uphold your case’s deadline and work to gather time-sensitive evidence.
-Because we work on contingency and charge nothing upfront, you have nothing to lose by partnering with our personal injury attorneys.
+By consulting our team as soon as possible, we can protect your case’s deadlines and begin gathering time-sensitive evidence.
+Because we work on a contingency basis and charge nothing upfront, you have nothing to lose by partnering with our personal injury attorneys.

 Our West Palm Beach Car Crash Lawyers Build a Case Based on Fault

-Safe drivers exhibit driving behaviors that keep themselves and others on the road safe:
+Safe drivers exhibit driving behaviors that keep themselves and others on the road safe.
+They:

-- Always obey the speed limited and posted traffic signs
+- Always obey the speed limit and posted traffic signs

 - Look both ways before entering roadways or intersections

-- When possible, avoid driving when there are storms or other conditions which may affect roads
+- Avoid driving when there are storms or other conditions that may affect roads

-- Never drive while drinking or otherwise inebriated
+- Never drive after drinking or taking drugs

-When a car accident is the result of a driver behaving recklessly or carelessly, trust our West Palm Beach auto accident lawyers to develop a compelling case that holds the at–fault driver responsible.
+However, not all drivers follow these important safety tactics.
+When a car accident is the result of a driver behaving carelessly, trust our West Palm Beach auto accident lawyers to develop a compelling case that holds the at–fault driver responsible.
 Some examples of negligent actions that may lead to accidents include:

 - Drunk driving